6 Creating automatic analysis pipelines

 )

-Now when we run targets::tar_make() with the Palette (, then type “targets run”), the Quarto file also gets re-built.
-But when we use targets::tar_visnetwork() using the Palette (, then type “targets visual”), we don’t see the connections with plot and descriptive statistics.
+Now when we run targets::tar_make() with the Palette (Ctrl-Shift-P, then type “targets run”), the Quarto file also gets re-built.
+But when we use targets::tar_visnetwork() using the Palette (Ctrl-Shift-P, then type “targets visual”), we don’t see the connections with plot and descriptive statistics.
 That’s because we haven’t used them in a way targets can recognize.
 For that, we need to use the function targets::tar_read().
 And because our Quarto file is located in the doc/ folder, we also have to tell Quarto where the targets “store” (stored objects that targets::tar_read() looks for), which we do by using targets::tar_config_set().

 Let’s open up the doc/learning.qmd file, add a setup code chunk below the YAML header, and create a new header and code chunk and make use of the targets::tar_read().